 - Place the potatoes in a colander over a pot of boiling water and let them simmer for about 10-12 minutes.
 You want the outer edge to be soft, but you don't want the fries to be so soft that they fall apart or become mushy.

-It’s a fine line so keep an eye on them, and test them at around the 10-minute mark by sticking a knife into the center of one.
-If you’re able to insert it easily and it comes out clean, they’re done. - Allow the steamed potatoes to cool slightly, then add them to a bowl with 2 tablespoons of olive oil.
-Toss the fries gently (careful here - you don’t want them to fall apart) and then, using a slotted spoon, scoop the fries out of the bowl and arrange them in an even layer on a parchment-lined baking sheet.
+It's a fine line, so keep an eye on them, and test them at around the 10-minute mark by sticking a knife into the center of one.
+If you're able to insert it easily and it comes out clean, they're done. - Allow the steamed potatoes to cool slightly, then add them to a bowl with 2 tablespoons of olive oil.
+Toss the fries gently (careful here - you don't want them to fall apart) and then, using a slotted spoon, scoop the fries out of the bowl and arrange them in an even layer on a parchment-lined baking sheet.

-Using a slotted spoon means that you’ll only pick up the oil that is coated on the fries and not any extra that might be remaining in the bottom of the bowl.
-Too much oil can make oven-baked fries soggy and prevent them from becoming crispy. - Bake the fries in the oven for about 20 minutes, tossing or flipping them at the halfway mark to ensure they are cooking evenly on all sides.
-(If you’ve cut your fries thicker, you may need to leave them in for a bit longer to get them crispy.)
+- Bake the fries in the oven for about 20 minutes, tossing or flipping them at the halfway mark to ensure they are cooking evenly on all sides.
+(If you've cut your fries thicker, you may need to leave them in for a bit longer to get them crispy.)

-Once your fries are out of the oven, pile them high in a bowl or on a plate.
-Then sprinkle the cajun spice over the fries, drizzle the ranch, and cheese sauce over the fries, and serve!
-A perfect copycat recipe for the voodoo fries from Wingstop.
+- Once your fries are out of the oven, pile them high in a bowl or on a plate.
+Then sprinkle the cajun spice over the fries, drizzle the ranch and cheese sauce over the fries, and serve!
+A perfect copycat recipe for the Voodoo Fries from Wingstop.

-Helpful Tips
+Expert Tips

 - Peel your potatoes.
 I find that the method of steaming and then baking really works best on a peeled potato.
 It allows the outer sides of the fry to really soften and then crisp up in the oven.

-- Don’t let the potatoes get too soft when steaming them.
-You’ll end up with a big pile of mushy fries and no one wants that.
+- Don't let the potatoes get too soft when steaming them.
+You'll end up with a big pile of mushy fries, and no one wants that.

-- Use a light hand with the cajun seasoning, ranch and cheese toppings at first until you find a good balance of flavors you like.
-(Especially with the cajun spice, since that’s a super strong flavor and can overpower the cheese and ranch flavors if you’re not careful).
+- Use a light hand with the Cajun seasoning, ranch, and cheese toppings at first until you find a good balance of flavors you like.
+(Especially with the cajun spice, since that's a super strong flavor and can overpower the cheese and ranch flavors if you're not careful).

-I used about 1.5 tablespoons of cajun seasoning, ¼ cup of ranch dressing, and ¼ cup of cheese sauce for these Louisiana voodoo fries.
+I used about 1.5 tablespoons of Cajun seasoning, ¼ cup of ranch dressing, and ¼ cup of cheese sauce for these Louisiana voodoo fries.
 Then served extra ranch and cheese sauce on the side for dipping.
 This is a great way to keep these from becoming too soggy or weighed down with sauce.
 Plus, it can cut down the calories if you're looking to make these a bit lighter.

 What To Serve With Louisiana Voodoo Fries